Terms and Conditions for the Supply of Goods & Services

 (d) provide the Supplier with such information as the Supplier may reasonably require to supply the Services, and ensure that such information is accurate in all material respects;

 (e) prepare the Customer’s premises for the supply of the Services;

-8.2 If the Supplier's performance of any of its obligations in respect of the Services is prevented or delayed by any act or omission by the Customer or failure by the Customer to perform any relevant obligation (Customer Default):
+8.2 If the Supplier’s performance of any of its obligations in respect of the Services are prevented or delayed by any act or omission by the Customer or failure by the Customer to perform any relevant obligation (Customer Default):